-In 2016, the selected program, “The Orchestra Rocks”, included Spokane area teachers and a University student leading the singing and the Mt.
-Spokane Drumline paying a surprise visit to close out the performance.
-A total of 518 students participated in the program.
+In 2017, the selected program, “The Orchestra Moves”, included Spokane area teachers and singers leading the singing and a high school drumline paying a surprise visit to close out the performance.
+A over 1200 students will participate in the program.

 PARTICIPATING SCHOOLS RECEIVE AT NO ADDITIONAL COST:

 Link Up curriculum guide download for teachers (featuring lessons on singing, playing the soprano recorder or violin, reading and notating music, and composing and improvising music)